-IMPORTANT: The Leelanau County Government Center is now open to the public with safeguards.
-However, the Court's normal operations and office will not be open to the public until further notice.
+IMPORTANT: The Leelanau County Government Center is closed to the public through December 8, 2020.
+Additionally, the Court's normal operations and office will not be open to the public until further notice.
 Court hearings that would have been open to the public are live-streamed on YouTube.

 Important Message for Clients of 86th District Court: